noahweasley/Node-User-Settings/README.md

 ## Features 🌺

-- Universal, works for all Node JS applications
-- Little or no configurations with Electron JS
 - Code in your own style
 - Easy to setup and use
 - Synchronous functions available
-- Asynchronous functions available
+- Promise-based functions available
 - Callback-based functions available
+- Little or no configurations with Electron JS
+- Universal, works for all Node JS applications

 ## Getting Started ☕